Palashio/libra/info/Reference Manual.md

 predictions: `[]`

-List of performance metrics of predictions made in terms of properly summarizing the document
+List of decoded predicted summarizations of the document being summarized

 #### summarization_query ####